Balluff - BVS CA-MLC / BVS CA-IGC Technical Documentation

 In case of ARM architectures, all occurrences of "x86_64" in this documentation have to be replaced by the correct platform e.g. "arm64" or "armhf".

 Create a directory called ImpactAcquire (as used in this demo Dockerfile) and move the installation file into this directory.
-In this example, file has been downloaded into the Downloads directory and the Impact Acquire directory is created inside the Downloads:
+In this example, the file has been downloaded into the Downloads directory and the Impact Acquire directory is created inside the Downloads:

 • $ cd ~/Downloads